andrewmoise/grits/README.md

 mkdir volumes/sites/{your server name}
 ```

-(That command, run from the actual backend Linux shell, will make //sites/{your server name}/ in the frontend Gimbal shell's world.
-Normally, we want to do all this stuff from the frontend so we don't have to touch `ssh` once it's set up, but this is needed bootstrapping so we can access the frontend in the first place.)
+(That command, run from the actual backend Linux shell, will make `//sites/{your server name}/` in the frontend Gimbal shell's world.
+Normally, we want to do all this stuff from the frontend so we don't have to touch `ssh` once things are set up, but this is needed bootstrapping so we can access the frontend in the first place.)

-Once that `sites/` directory is created, the server will be willing to grab a certificate and start serving content for your host.
-There's no "site content" yet, but you can access the API endpoints directly.
+Once that directory in `//sites` is created, the server will be willing to grab a certificate and start serving content for your host.
+There's no content yet to serve at `https://{your server}/`, but you can access the API endpoints directly.
 In a browser, open:

-https://{your server}/grits/v1/content/client/lib/gimbal/
+`https://{your server}/grits/v1/content/client/lib/gimbal/`

-... and it'll show you that frontend Gimbal interface.
+... and it'll show you that frontend Gimbal interface from the screenshots above.

 Run: